dustinpfister/blog_posts/_posts/canvas-arc.md

 </html>
 ```

 The core javaScript Math sin and cos methods can be used to not just draw arcs, but also to position things in an arc like pattern as well.
 So the methods also come in handy when it comes to drawing and moving objects in arc like patterns when it comes to working out animations.
-More on that later in this post.
+More on that later in this post as there is a lot to cover when it comes to using Math.cos, and Math.sin as a way to draw canvas arcs and other arc like shapes in canvas.

 So now that you know the basics of the canvas arc method, as well as other options for drawing arcs in canvas.
 Lets look at some more canvas code examples that have to do with this subject.